AlienKevin/AP-Calculus-BC-Study-Guide/docs/studyGuide.md

+# Series and Sequences

-# Proof of the Sum of a Geometric Sequence
+## Proof of the Sum of a Geometric Sequence

 A geometric series looks like $\sum_{k=0}^{n-1}r^k$